Wheel clamp: United Kingdom

 In Scotland, local authorities are permitted by statute to clamp, tow, or otherwise remove vehicles.
 Outside that statutory authority, clamping on private land was found to be unlawful in the case Black v Carmichael (1992) SCCR 709, which held that immobilising a vehicle constitutes extortion and theft.
 Writing in dismissal of parking contractor Alan Black's appeal to the High Court of Justiciary, the Lord Justice General (Lord Hope) cited case law which said "every man has a right to dispute the demand of his creditor in a court of justice" and himself wrote "it is illegal for vehicles to be held to ransom in the manner described in these charges".

 In England and Wales, The Protection of Freedoms Act 2012 criminalised certain wheel-clamping activity on private land without lawful authority from 1 October 2012.
 This prohibits clamping in many common locations such as supermarket car parks, but clamping is not entirely banned.
 For example, a railway operator may clamp a vehicle under the provisions of Railway Byelaw 14(4).
-The act of clamping is still lawful by the police, DVLA, local authority, etc. but not by a private person or company acting on behalf of their own interests on either public or private property.
-For example, a person cannot lawfully be clamped on property such as a hospital site, private driveway, car park not operated by a local or government authority, etc. The only exception to this is if the clamping company are acting on behalf of a government agency e.g. contracted on behalf of the DVLA.
+Immobilising a vehicle without lawful authority is itself the offence created by section 54(1) of the Act; a person acting under a separate specific statutory power – such as a local authority enforcing an unpaid penalty charge, the DVLA enforcing vehicle excise duty, or the police – has that lawful authority and does not commit the offence.

+A local authority's own power to immobilise a vehicle for an unpaid penalty charge is set out separately, in section 79 of the Traffic Management Act 2004, and its use is graduated by statutory guidance.
+A vehicle with three or more penalty charge notices that have not been paid, represented against or appealed against within the statutory time limits, or where representations or an appeal have been rejected and the charge remains unpaid, is treated as belonging to a "persistent evader"; such a vehicle may be immobilised or removed after 15 minutes rather than the 30 minutes that otherwise applies, and the guidance directs authorities towards removal to a vehicle pound rather than clamping in the first place.
 To allow landowners to deal with unauthorised vehicles the same statute allows land owners to hold the registered keeper of a vehicle liable for any charges relating to breach of contract under certain circumstances.
 Landowners who seek to enforce 'Parking Charge Notices' (contractual payment terms) establish the contract through the use of onsite signage detailing the 'conditions'.